ulrichraape/FederatedAuth/WhitePaper/challenges-and-solutions.md

 <mark>Note</mark> _[UR]_ this section would benefit from input from authors from other data protection jurisdictions / frameworks outside of GDPR

+### Organisational Requirements, Security Implications

+to be filled by UR

 ## Transformative Benefits for CEOS/EO Ecosystem
 - **CEOS possible implementation**